Paolo Rossi, who led Italy to 1982 World Cup, dies at 64

-ROME (AP) — Paolo Rossi, who led Italy to the 1982 World Cup title and later worked as a soccer commentator in his home country, has died.
+ROME (AP) — Paolo Rossi, who led Italy to the 1982 World Cup title and later worked as a soccer commentator in his home country, has died after a long illness.
 He was 64.

-State-run RAI, where Rossi worked after his playing career, said Thursday he died of an incurable illness.
+Rossi’s wife, Federica Cappelletti, said Thursday he died in her arms.
+She said Rossi died in his sleep at the hospital after she promised him she would care for their children and assuring him that he “had already done so much.”

+“He didn’t want to go, but I hugged him hard and I told him, ‘Paolo, now go.
+Enough, you’ve suffered enough.
+Now leave this body,'” she said.
+“And then he went to sleep.”

+Cappelletti spoke to reporters outside the La Scotta hospital in Siena, where Rossi had been treated over the past year and where family members gathered Thursday.
+State-run RAI television, where Rossi worked as a sportscaster, said he had been diagnosed with an incurable illness.

-RAI and other media cited an Instagram post by Rossi’s wife, Federica Cappelletti.
-She posted a picture of the couple with the caption “Per sempre,” Italian for “Forever.”
+Cappelletti had announced the death on Instagram, posting a picture of the couple with the caption “Per sempre,” Italian for “Forever.”

 In a Facebook post, Cappelletti added: “There will never be another one like you, unique, special, after you there is absolute nothingness.”